hbaobaid00/personal-portfolio/README.md

 # Welcome to My Personal Portfolio!

-This repository is where I build my personal portfolio using skills that I learned from my web development class.
+This repository is where I build my personal portfolio using skills that I learned from my web development class at UC San Diego.

 In my portfolio, you'll learn who I am, my background and skills, and the experiences that I have under my belt.